-- Phase 1 operations: distribution of the call for proposals to prospective European ALMA users, user support during proposal preparation as well as assistance in coordinating the proposal reviewing process. - Phase 2 operations: manual generation of Scheduling Blocks when necessary, inspection of the automatically generated Scheduling Blocks and implementation of changes following successful change requests. - Data product support: quality assurance (QA2) of science data sets and delivery of the final raw and reduced data to the Pls. - Archive operations: the ESO ARC node holds a complete synchronised copy of the ALMA archive. - Running the ALMA Helpdesk.
+- Phase 1 operations: distribution of the call for proposals to prospective European ALMA users, user support during proposal preparation as well as assistance in coordinating the proposal reviewing process. - Phase 2 operations: manual generation of Scheduling Blocks when necessary, inspection of the automatically generated Scheduling Blocks and implementation of changes following successful change requests. - Data product support: quality assurance (QA2) of science data sets and delivery of the final raw and reduced data to the PIs. - · Delivery of calibrated measurement sets. - Staging of proprietary raw data deliveries. - Archive operations: the ESO ARC node holds a complete synchronised copy of the ALMA archive. - Running the ALMA Helpdesk.